 Images have gotten better.
 Image quality has increased all over the internet.
 Increased image quality and an increase of images per article increases views and aids in searchability.
 Various new-ish aps and websites aid in the promenance of images.
 Pinterest boasts inspiring fashion, food and decor photos, earning swoons across America.
 Facebook allows users to upload photos of their friends family and fun times.
 Instagram, which we all know i love, gives even the most novice of photographers an opportnity to publish their own photos.

 Images are beautiful and allow inspiration.
 Horray for the image revolution!
 [Via]

-As children and up into early adulthood, we were encouraged to learn something new every day.
-We did experiments at school, took part in extra-curricular activities, and joined cultural and activism groups during our college years.
+As children we were encouraged to learn something new every day.
+We did experiments at school, took part in extra-curricular activities, and joined cultural and activist groups during our college years.

 Then something happened:

 Benedict Carey, author of the book How We Learn, says that routine limits our brain’s ability to learn new skills and knowledge.
 This is worrisome because learning new things is important for our happiness.

 You may have heard that the “brain is like a muscle.”
 Just like other muscles, you have to exercise the brain by learning new things.
 Yes, there is ample research which shows that learning helps build neuron connections and can stave off diseases like Parkinson’s.
 But there is a lot more to learning new things than just making the brain stronger.
 The act of learning actually makes us happier.

 As Belle Beth Cooper writes about in her post on “Why New Things Make Us Feel So Good”, there is a section in the brain known as the SN/VTA.

 The SN/VTA part of the brain is linked to the learning and memory parts, but it is best known as the “novelty center” because it lights up when exposed to new stimuli.
 You experience a rush of dopamine, which is one of the chemicals that motivates us towards rewards.